 - Click the Uninstall button.

 Note: If, for some reason, Windows doesn’t reinstall it, download the latest Realtek High Definition Audio driver from the Realtek website, and install the driver.

 Those are some of the resolutions that might restore a missing Realtek Audio Manager in Windows 10.

 When the issue arises after a Windows 10 build update, you might also be able to roll back the build update to fix the issue as outlined within our rollback guide.

 If you have any other suggestions or you happen to know about other possible solutions, drop us a line below in the comments section.

 The Realtek Audio Manager is software that provides a control panel for your audio adapters.
 Our Realtek Audio Manager guide includes a more detailed overview of the software.

 It’s not entirely essential as Windows 10 does include its own Sound Control Panel.
-However, the Realtek Audio Manager provides some handy additional options.
+However, according to our guide, the Realtek Audio Manager can help you a lot.